 Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve), can help relieve pain.
 Anticonvulsants, such as gabapentin (Neurontin, Horizant, Gralise) may help nerve-related pain.
 Tricyclic medicines such as nortriptyline (Pamelor) and amitriptyline also may be used.

 Corticosteroids, given by mouth or by injection, may help minimize pain and inflammation.

 If the pinched nerve doesn't improve after several weeks to a few months with conservative treatments, your doctor may recommend surgery to take pressure off the nerve.
 The type of surgery varies depending on the location of the pinched nerve.

 Surgery may entail removing bone spurs or a part of a herniated disk in the spine, for example, or severing the carpal ligament to allow more room for the nerve to pass through the wrist.

 Preparing for an appointment

-You're likely to first see your family doctor or a general practitioner.
+You're likely to first see your health care provider.
 Because there's often a lot to discuss and time may be limited, it's a good idea to prepare for your appointment.
 Here's some information to help you get ready for your appointment and know what to expect from your doctor.

 What you can do

 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if there's anything you need to do in advance.
 You might ask if you need to restrict your diet or wear loosefitting clothes in the event that you have an imaging exam.